juneau-project/juneau/README.md

 * Download [this file](https://bitbucket.org/penndb/pennprov/raw/f6fa02fdebdd1bf99a6abc25f56b9dcaf4d28e26/docker-container/docker-compose.yml) for Docker-Compose
 * Run `docker-compose up` from the directory.
-* Copy `juneau/config-default.py` to `juneau/config.py`
+* Copy `juneau/config-mprov.py` to `juneau/config.py`

 These will use the default user IDs and passwords that exist in `config.yaml`.
+You should change the password

 #### Custom Version

 First, be sure you have installed:

-* PostgreSQL, version 10 or later
+* PostgreSQL, version 12 or later
 * Neo4J 3.3, version or later

 Then set up a default user ID and password for each:

 * Run `sudo -u postgres psql` and then enter `\password`.
 Set a password for the account (by default this is assumed to be `habitat1`).
 * Open your browser to `localhost:7474` and change the password on the `neo4j` password, by default to `habitat1`.
-* Copy `juneau/config-default.py` to `juneau/config.py`
+* Copy `juneau/config-mprov.yaml` to `juneau/config.yaml`

 Now either edit the YAML file in `juneau/config/config.yaml` to match your password and account info or change the environment variables in your terminal.